AliEsmaeil/design-patterns/README.md

 #### Note:

-it doesn't contain all of the design patterns, as soon as possible they will be added.and it's for learning purpose.
+it doesn't contain all of the design patterns, as soon as possible they will be added. and it's for learning purpose.